-Processing and proper use of reinforcing steel and structural steel products manufactured from carbon steel billets depends on the application and should be made in accordance with generally accepted practices, standards and manufacturing recommendations.
+Processing and proper use of structural steel products manufactured from carbon steel slabs depends on the application and should be made in accordance with generally accepted practices, standards and manufacturing recommendations.

-During transport and storage of reinforcing steel and structural steel products the usual requirement for securing loads is to be observed.
+During transport and storage of structural steel products the usual requirement for securing loads is to be observed.